hexhqxyz/hexhq-contracts/README.md

-# AstraDeFi Smart Contracts
+# HexHq Smart Contracts

-This repository contains the Solidity smart contracts and subgraph configurations for the AstraDeFi platform.
+This repository contains the Solidity smart contracts and subgraph configurations for the HexHq platform.
 The contracts cover a wide range of DeFi functionalities, including staking, rewards, liquidity provision, automated market makers (AMM), and more.
 These contracts are deployed across multiple test networks to ensure broad coverage and scalability.

 ## 📜 Contracts Overview